aubrijesh/Routerjs/README.md

+### Currently in development.
+Please do not use it in production.
+It will take some time to make it production ready.
+You can use for testing purpose.

 # Routerjs
 router for jquery
 Initially I am starting this project for providing routes in frontend like other framework(Angularjs,, Reactjs, Vue.js) but with a difference.